CenikLab/CenikLab.github.io/README.md

 ```

 ## Updating the site
 `_posts` includes markdown files representing small pieces of news.
-These are currently displayed on the Home page.
+These are currently displayed on the Updates page.

 `_alumni`, `_collaborators`, `_team`, `_research`, and `_publication` are site collections that keep track of data in markdown files similar to `_posts`